Classifying COVID-19 vaccine narratives: Results

 \section{Results}

-\paragraph{Evaluation of overall performance:} Table \ref{tab:overallPerf} presents the results of model comparison with 5-fold cross-validation.
-The pre-trained transformer-based models significantly outperform \texttt{BOW-LR} and \texttt{SCHOLAR} whose model structures are much simpler. \texttt{CANTM} shows increase in accuracy and macro-F1 scores compared with the strong baseline model \texttt{BERT}.
+Table \ref{tab:overallPerf} presents the results of model comparison.
+The pre-trained transformer-based models significantly outperform \texttt{BOW-LR} and \texttt{SCHOLAR} whose model structures are much simpler. \texttt{CANTM} shows an increase in accuracy and macro-F1 scores compared with the strong baseline model \texttt{BERT}.
 Taking advantage of pre-training on an in-domain corpus of COVID tweets with a larger transformer model, \texttt{BERT-COVID} outperforms \texttt{CANTM}. \texttt{CANTM-COVID} further improves the performance, achieving the highest accuracy and macro-F1 scores.
 Models tend to perform better on the \texttt{Cons}, \texttt{LF}, \texttt{MRE} and \texttt{AnimalVac} classes.
 This is expected, since they consist of posts retrieved through class-associated keywords.